AnyChart/docs.anychart.com/Basic_Charts/Sankey_Diagram.md

 ### Nodes

 Nodes are elements linked by [flows](#flows).
 In your [data](#data), you should specify the names of source and target nodes of each flow – use the `from` and `to` fields.

-On the chart, nodes are automatically organized in multiple columns; the height of a node represents the total weight of incoming flows.
+On the chart, nodes are automatically organized in multiple columns.
+The height of a node represents the total weight of either incoming or outcoming flows (including dropoffs), depending on which weight is greater.

 You can configure the following settings of nodes: